jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.7 EmbossFilter
+#### 7.9.8 EmbossFilter

-Performs an emboss filter on an image, similar to a hillshade operation.
+Performs an emboss filter on an image, similar to a hillshade operation..

 *Parameters*: